 - Program Plan.
 The Mattress Recycling Council’s plan to establish and implement a statewide used mattress recovery and recycling program.

-- Compliant Manufacturers and Renovators.
+- Compliant Manufacturers, Renovators and Distributors.
 A list of compliant manufacturers and renovators under the California Mattress Stewardship Program plan will be compiled by the mattress recycling organization and provided to CalRecycle.

 - Listserv.
 If you would like to receive periodic e-mail notifications specific to the Mattress Stewardship Program implementation activities, subscribe to CalRecycle’s Mattress Product Stewardship listserv.
 Previous listserv messages can be found at the mattress listserv archive.